AnalyticsDojo/rpi-analyticsdojo-com/content/mgmt6560/schdule/_index.md

 | 13 | 12-4  | **Introduction to Deep Learning**  <br> [more](#class-13)                                                                                                                                                                                                       |
 | 14 | 12-11 | **Presentations **                                                                                                                                                                                                                                              |
 | 15 | TBD** | Final Exam  <br> [more](#final)

+**Note.
+In person attendance at the final is manditory.
+Do not make plane reservations until it is determined.